ningpengtao-coder/gitlab-foss/doc/integration/elasticsearch.md

 CAUTION: **Warning**:
 If you have already indexed your instance, you will have to regenerate the index in order to delete all existing data for filtering to work correctly.
-To do this run the rake tasks `gitlab:elastic:create_empty_index` and `gitlab:elastic:clear_index_status` Afterwards, removing a namespace or a project from the list will delete the data from the Elasticsearch index as expected.
+To do this run the rake tasks `gitlab:elastic:create_empty_index` and `gitlab:elastic:clear_index_status`.
+Afterwards, removing a namespace or a project from the list will delete the data from the Elasticsearch index as expected.

 ## Disabling Elasticsearch